jss475/park-guide-frontend-render/README.md

 I've built this website using a scaffold that I forked from Flatiron School in order to make it compatible with Heroku.

+The contributor spam9999 on Github is also me!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>